VysotskiVadim/pandoc_resume/markdown/resume.md

 Job seeker app.
 :   Android application that helps people find and apply for a job.
-    Application is available for beta users.
     Can't share the link because of NDA.

+    The new native application replaces the existing Xamarin app.
+    The application is available for beta users right now.
+    We're doing a slow phased release to all users.

     Used intensively: Kotlin, Clean Architecture, TDD, Coroutines, MVVM, Android Framework, Koin, Gradle, JUnit, Espresso, TDD, Android View Binding, Facebook screenshot tests, Firebase, Room, Auth0.